cisco-open/keygrep/README.md

 For convenience, the private keys are also stored in individual files under `private/` in the output directory.

+The "encrypted" field identifies whether we've found any cleartext copies of a particular key.
+In the case where both encrypted and cleartext versions of a key are discovered, this value will be false, and keygrep will store the cleartext version.
+If only encrypted copies are discovered, the value will be true.

+Other than this exception, Keygrep stores the first version of each key it finds.

 [jq](https://jqlang.github.io/jq/) is recommended for parsing private.json.
 For example, you might want to list only the discovered private keys for which public keys were also discovered: